maxschlapfer/MacAdminHelpers/AppStoreExtract/README.md

 - Open terminal and start this script (make it executable first), keep the window open.
 To make the package naming more munki friendly (using a "-" instead of "_") use the "-m" option to start the script: `AppStoreExtract.sh -m`

-- Back in the AppStore.app login in to your account and navigate to your purchases (or buy a new App)
+- Back in the AppStore.app, login in to your account and navigate to your purchases (or buy a new App)
   - Click "Install" for all desired packages
   - wait till every download/installation has finished